Azure/aks-periscope/docs/windows-vs-linux.md

 - DNS: This relies on `resolv.conf`, which is unavailable in Windows.
 - IPTables: The `iptables` command is not available on Windows.
 - Kubelet: This shows the arguments used to invoke the kubelet process.
 Windows containers do not support shared process namespaces, and so we cannot see processes on the host node.
-- OSM and SMI: These collectors currently invoke the `kubectl` binary as a shell command, rather than using the cross-platform `client-go` SDK.
 - SystemLogs: This uses `journalctl` to retrieve system logs, which is not available on Windows.

 ## Node Logs differences